Leading the Way in Clinical Research

 CIS Lafayette General Medical Center

-• CordiO HearO (Enrolling)
+• CordiO HearO (Active/Enrolling)

 • To determine the sensitivity and Unexplained Priority Notification Rate (UPNR) of Cordio Hear OTM in detecting impending episodes of heart failure decompensation requiring intervention.